 A Solid Dutchie

 You can’t be a Jamaican without a dutch pot in your collection, really.
 And if they have one already, they can use another, trust me.
 Look through the kitchen wares and see if they need this deep one or they’re missing the frying pan version.
-These lodge pans come very highly rated and will make the brown stew chicken, curry goat and the stew pork seriously more delicious than any non-stick skillet cooking.
+These Lodge brand pans come very highly rated and will make the brown stew chicken, curry goat and the stew pork seriously more delicious than any non-stick skillet.
 It’s a must for Sunday dinner cooking!

 A Jamaican Towel